 Most moms are eager to lose weight and get back to their pre-pregnancy shape soon after having a baby.

-But before you start obsessing about how to lose baby weight, it’s important to keep in mind that you’ve just completed the hardest and most intense athletic activity there is: childbirth!
+But before you start obsessing about how to lose baby weight, keep in mind you’ve just completed the hardest and most intense athletic activity there is: childbirth!